 - A pledge of local resources (funding or in-kind) to contribute to a TCI project

-A city with a promising proposal that meets the criteria for soundness and cost-effectiveness will receive financial assistance from the Initiative’s Challenge Fund.
-This subsidy to implement the approved project will go hand-in-hand with technical coaching and mentoring from the accelerator hub.
+A city with a promising program design that meets the criteria for soundness and cost-effectiveness will receive financial assistance from the Initiative’s Challenge Fund.
+This subsidy to implement the approved program will go hand-in-hand with technical coaching and mentoring from the accelerator hub.
 The city will also join the Initiative’s global community of practice, where model cities learn from each other and share proven best practices in delivering quality family planning and health services to their citizens.
 In select cities, the Initiative will set up a monitoring tool to track progress and provide immediate feedback on what is working well and what needs adjustment.

 The Initiative believes this demand-driven model will incentivize cities to have a high level of commitment and responsibility for serving the reproductive health needs of their citizens.
 The model’s three stages are intended to prime local ownership at the outset and nurture a leading role for cities in program design and implementation.
 These stages also provide visibility on the appetite for change that exists in many vibrant urban communities.